Infomaker/newspilot-writer-releasenotes/about/index.md

 ---
 layout: default
-title: About Newspilot writer
+title: About Digital writer
 ---

-# About Newspilot Writer
+# About Digital Writer

-You are looking at the release notes for the services used in Newspilot Writer.
+You are looking at the release notes for the services used in Digital Writer.

-For more information about Newspilot Writer, please visit the <a href="https://www.infomaker.io/newspilot-writer/">Newspilot writer product page</a>
+For more information about Digital Writer, please visit the <a href="https://www.infomaker.io/digital-writer/">Digital writer product page</a>

 <a href="..">&lt; back</a>